Richland's ABC Houses

 Letter Designations for the ABC Houses

 When the final Richland housing plan was determined it was decided to identify the different housing units by the letters of the alphabet.
-“A” houses were three-bedroom two story duplexes, “B” and “T” houses were two bedroom single story duplexes, “C” was also a single story two bedroom duplex with a different floor plan.
-“D”, “F”, “G”, “L”, and “S” were two story, single family houses with three to four bedrooms with different exterior designs, houses “E”, “H”, “K”, “M”, “Q”.
-“R”, “U”, “Y”, and “V” are all single family one story homes with different exterior designs, “J” buildings were built as dormitories for the single female workers, “K” buildings were dormitories for the single male workers.
-The buildings designated with the letter “I” were single bedroom 8-plexes, but were never built because it was decided to put in prefab housing that was faster and easier to put up.
+“A” houses were three-bedroom two-story duplexes, “B” and “T” houses were two-bedroom single-story duplexes, and “C” was also a single-story two-bedroom duplex with a different floor plan.
+“D”, “F”, “G”, “L”, and “S” were two-story, single-family houses with three to four bedrooms with different exterior designs, houses “E”, “H”, “K”, “M”, “Q”.
+“R”, “U”, “Y”, and “V” are all single-family one story homes with different exterior designs, “J” buildings were built as dormitories for the single female workers, “K” buildings were dormitories for the single male workers.
+The buildings designated with the letter “I” were single-bedroom 8-plexes, but were never built because it was decided to put in prefab housing that was faster and easier to put up.
 There were three styles of these prefabs ranging from one to three bedrooms for the new Richland Washington Real Estate.